-3. Data
+4. Data

-The data that we seek to classify are the transcriptions of the 1851-1911 censuses of England and Wales as provided in Higgs and Schürer (2014) supplemented as in Bennett et al. (2019c).
-For our purpose, we use only the non-farm population of entrepreneurs because the census data collected on farmers is sufficient to allow their entrepreneurial status to be identified without the need for machine learning or supplementation of census responses; hence they do not need the estimation processes discussed here (for a discussion of extracting farm entrepreneurs see van Lieshout et al. (2019) and for an assessment of shifts in agrarian entrepreneurs see Montebruno et al. (2019a)).
+The data that we seek to classify are the transcriptions of the 1851-1911 censuses of England and Wales as provided in Higgs and Schürer (2014) supplemented as in Bennett et al. (2019).
+For our purpose, we use only the non-farm population of entrepreneurs because the census data collected on farmers is sufficient to allow their entrepreneurial status to be identified without the need for machine learning or supplementation of census responses; hence they do not need the estimation processes discussed here (for an assessment of shifts in agrarian entrepreneurs see Montebruno et al. (2019a)).
 For non-farm entrepreneurs, Table 1 confirms that, since the means and the medians for each feature are statistically significantly different for each entrepreneur label class for the later censuses (in this case for 1891 as an example), a binary classification can be used based on the features of 1891 as a training set.
-In fact, all the t- and z-statistics of the two-sample t-test with equal variances and the the two-sample Wilcoxon rank-sum, or Mann-Whitney, tests show that the difference between the means and the medians for the group are statistically significantly different from zero with p-values roughly equal to zero.
-At the same time, Table 2 shows a similar picture for classifying multiple attributes using the MNL with same features but now with labels 1 = Worker (W), 2 = Employer (E), and 3 = Own account (OA).
-Again the t- and z-statistics are all statistically significantly different form zero with corresponding p-values (almost) equal to zero.
+All the t- and z-statistics of the two-sample t-test with equal variances and the two-sample Wilcoxon rank-sum, or Mann-Whitney, tests show that the difference between the means and the medians for the group are statistically significantly different from zero with p-values roughly equal to zero.
+At the same time, Table 2 shows a similar picture for classifying multiple attributes using the MNL with same features but now with labels 1 =Worker (W), 2 = Employer (E), and 3 = Own account (OA).
+Again the t- and z-statistics are all statistically significantly different from zero with corresponding p-values (almost) equal to zero.
+Hence, in our data, the attributes of Ents as a whole are statistically distinct from W, and E and OA are statistically distinct from each other and W.

-4. Empirical analysis
+5. Empirical analysis